 If your RouterBoard is not supported in the latest release, consider compiling the required patches to make your RouterBoard work with the latest release and install that (as described below).

-Since an initramfs image is just a temporary image (only loaded into RAM), it is safe to test a particular version by netbooting (using DHCP/BOOTP/TFTP) and downloading the initramfs image of an OpenWrt version.
+Since an initramfs image is just a temporary image (only loaded into RAM), it is safe to test a particular version of OpenWrt by netbooting (using DHCP/BOOTP/TFTP) and downloading the initramfs image.

 When you power down your RouterBoard after loading an initramfs file, OpenWrt will simply vanish: a power down and reboot of the RouterBoard will revert to the prior version of firmware that is still in flash of the RouterBoard.